mavavilj/BareMusicFramework/README.md

 # BareMusicFramework

 This is a repository created for fueling discussion and development around a public domain (or at most MIT or BSD) "barebones musical application framework".
 The background for this comes from a set of personally recognized issues with conventional DAWs and development APIs.
-The library is envisioned to be a Linux-only library.
+The library is envisioned to be a Linux- or FreeBSD-only (or Linux & FreeBSD) library.

 # Background: